 The selection process for a tree company can follow the track that has proved successful for past projects or processes on the golf course in which detailed bids, credentials, insurance, reputation and referrals are considered.
 The difference in this scenario is the focus on diagnostic ability and the need for an arborist who has the TRAQ designation.

-John C. Fech is a horticulturist and ISA-certified arborist with the University of Nebraska-Lincoln Extension, and a frequent contributor to GCM.
+John C. Fech is a horticulturist and ISA-certified arborist with the University of Nebraska-Lincoln Extension.
+He is a frequent contributor to GCM.